firebolt-db/godocs/docs/sql_reference/information-schema/accounts.md

 ---

 # Information schema for accounts
 You can use the `information_schema.accounts` view to return information about accounts.

-You can use a `SELECT` query to return information about each role as shown in the example below.
+You can use a `SELECT` query to return information about each account, as shown in the example below.

 ```sql
 SELECT
   *